 Q: Can I ask my client a question about one of our competitor's future prices?

-A: No, we should not have advance warning of a competitor's future prices.
+No, we should not have advance warning of a competitor's future prices.
 If a competitor or client gives you such information, you must inform the Legal team as soon as possible.

 Q: I have received commercially sensitive information about a competitor from a friend.
-Can I ignore it?

-A: No, ignoring such information, even if received in an informal context, is not enough.
-Inform the Legal team to ensure that such information is visibly disregarded, and an audit trail is available to demonstrate.
+Should I ignore it?
+No, ignoring such information, even if received in an informal context, is not enough.
+Inform Business Integrity to ensure that such information is visibly disregarded, and an audit trail is available to demonstrate.